jrb-s2c-github/atomika/README.md

 declarations from jetpack/vars.yml:
 >ansible-playbook jetpack/deploy.yml -i atomika/inventory/basic_inventory.yml -K
 Change inventory file should you not be using the basic inventory.

+Enter 'atmin' as sudo password and hit enter to clone without passing a security credential.

 Open http://www.demo.io/env1/hello and http://www.demo.io/env2/hello from a browser (or curl) to see the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)